TechDevOnGitHub/FactoryCraft/README.md

   * **Crusher**
   * **Custom Items**

-  It's constantly being worked on so stay tuned!
+  **This project is currently not reall being worked on and will eventually get a big refactor in the future!**